Rhood92/gambling-website-access-against-policy/README.md

 ## Steps the "Bad Actor" Took to Create Logs and IoCs

 1. **Access Gambling Websites on Work Computer:**
-   - John visits gambling websites like `fanduel.com` and `draftkings.com` every Saturday before Sunday NFL games.
+   - John visits gambling websites like `fanduel.com` and `draftkings.com` often before the Sunday NFL games.
    - He places sports bets and enters parlays while at work.

 2. **Deletes Browser History to Cover Tracks:**